Aure64/pyro_fork/backend/README.md

 # Backend Overview

-Backend runs the Kiln monitor and serves the API for the frontend.
+Backend runs the Pyrometer monitor and serves the API for the frontend.

 ## Installation